Porepunkah police shootings: Shootings

+Freeman exited the bus after fatally shooting both Thompson and De Waart-Hottart and retrieved De Waart-Hottart's handgun and spare magazine while firing at other officers sheltering nearby.
+One officer suffered cuts from shattered glass, and another narrowly avoided being shot after Freeman fired at a shed the officer was taking cover behind.
+Freeman then used the handgun he had taken from De Waart-Hottart to shoot Thompson a second time, before stating "die in hell" over the bodies of the officers.

+Freeman is said to have claimed that the warrant was "illegal" and that he did not recognise police authority at the time of the shootings.

 The 27 minutes leading up to this were captured on a video filmed by a Freeman family member; after the two shots were heard, the recording ends.
-At some point after this, a third officer a male detective, was shot in the leg, and he hid under the bus for nearly an hour waiting for help to arrive.
+At some point after this, a third officer, a male detective, was shot in the leg, and he hid under the bus for nearly an hour waiting for help to arrive.
 Freeman tried to shoot a fourth officer, a female sergeant, but his homemade shotgun failed.
-He subsequently escaped alone and on foot into the bush after taking the two dead police officers handguns.
+Police officers fired shots in his direction but did not wound him.
+He subsequently escaped alone and on foot into the bush after taking the two dead police officers' handguns.
 He was believed by police to be armed with a homemade shotgun, a rifle and two police-issue handguns.
 Police described his dress as including dark green tracksuit pants, a dark green rain jacket, brown boots, and reading glasses.

 The police SOG arrived by helicopter from Melbourne before midday.
 Local residents were advised to stay indoors, and Porepunkah Primary School was temporarily placed under lockdown.